Photo courtesy of Thom Wolf

 Daily group sessions are an important component of SOME's residential addiction treatment programs in West Virginia.

-Sixty-eight men were served at Exodus House and 93% succesfully completed the program.
-Fifty-eight women were served at Maya Angelou House and 89% successfully completed treatment in 2011.
+Seventy-seven men were served at Exodus House and 90% succesfully completed the program.
+Fifty-nine women were served at Maya Angelou House and 82% successfully completed treatment in 2012.

-Sixty-nine men were served at Leland Place clients and 69% successfully completed the program.
-Forty-three women were served at Harvest House and 75% successfully transitioned to long-term housing in 2011.
+Seventy men were served at Leland Place clients and 78% successfully completed the program.
+Forty-two women were served at Harvest House and 87% successfully transitioned to long-term housing in 2012.

-Continuing Care Addiction Services provided over 210 days of service to 171 men and women continuing their long-term transition into the community.
+Continuing Care Addiction Services provided service to 171 men and women continuing their long-term transition into the community.

 SOME provides comprehensive addiction recovery services to homeless men and women who are ready, with the support of SOME staff, to break the cycle of addiction and homelessness.